aws-samples/amazon-rekognition-custom-labels-demo/README.md

    * **Stack Name:** (Default: *CustomLabelsDemo*) This is the name that is used to refer to this stack in CloudFormation once deployed.
 The value must be 15 characters or less.
    * **ResourcePrefix:** (Default: *RekogCustomLabelsDemo*) AWS Resources are named based on the value of this parameter.
 You must customise this if you are launching more than one instance of the stack within the same account.
    * **CreateCloudFrontDistribution**  (Default: *true*) Creates a CloudFront distribution for accessing the web interface of the demo.
 This must be enabled if S3 Block Public Access is enabled at an account level. **Note:** Creating a CloudFront distribution may significantly increase the deploy time (from approximately 5 minutes to over 30 minutes).
-   * **ServiceOverride** (Default: *Empty*) Allows to test the Demo with a different Rekognition Base Url.
-It shouldn't be required for most of use-cases.

    When completed, click *Next*
 1. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.